baby, boy, child-1852940.jpg

 Teething biscuits are soft enough to chew and can keep their shape even with excess drool.
 In fact, they effectively distract teething babies from their discomfort!
 When offering teething biscuits, make sure to pay attention to oral health and hygiene to avoid cavities.
 Wipe their gums or small teeth with a clean cloth to help prevent plaque from accumulating.
 Make sure to monitor their bites to prevent them from biting off big chunks, which can lead to choking.

-When shopping for teething biscuits, keep an eye out for the ingredient labels and be mindful about added sugars and preservatives.
+When shopping for teething biscuits, keep an eye out for the ingredient labels and be mindful of added sugars and preservatives.

 You can also bake your own teething biscuits – there are a lot of simple recipes online!
 Many recipes only need a few ingredients such as bananas, rolled oats, and coconut oil.